hl7ch/ch-vacd/input/pagecontent/TC_C05.md

 The patient has created a ImmunizationAdministration document with a past illness entry for Measles.

 ### Sequence
-The HCP1 of the reference community C1 checks the immunization status of the patient and sees the entry for past illness.
+The practitioner HCP1 of the reference community C1 checks the immunization status of the patient and sees the entry for past illness.
 He will not confirm the entry.

 <div>{% include TCC05.svg %}</div>